 Storing Leftovers

-You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
-I keep them in a glass meal prep container:
+You can keep the leftovers in an airtight container in the fridge for 3-4 days.
+I keep them in a glass meal prep container, as shown in the photo below.

 This is one of those recipes where the leftovers, while not as good as the freshly cooked dish, are still delicious.